Karen Carpenter: Biographies

 A 43-minute film titled Superstar: The Karen Carpenter Story, directed by Todd Haynes, was released in 1987, and featured Barbie dolls as the characters.
 It was withdrawn from circulation in 1990 after Haynes lost a copyright infringement lawsuit filed by Richard Carpenter.
 The film's title is derived from the Carpenters' 1971 hit song "Superstar".
 Over the years, it has developed into a cult film and was included in Entertainment Weekly's 2003 list of the top 50 cult movies.

 On January 1, 1989, the similarly titled made-for-TV movie The Karen Carpenter Story aired on CBS with Cynthia Gibb in the title role.
 Gibb lip-synched the songs to Carpenter's recorded voice, with the exception of "The End of the World".
 Both films use the song "This Masquerade" in the background while showing Carpenter's marriage to Burris.
 The movie helped revive the Carpenters' critical standing and increased their music's popularity.

 Richard Carpenter helped in the production of the documentaries Close to You: Remembering The Carpenters (1997) and Only Yesterday: The Carpenters Story (2007).
-The made-for-TV movie Karen Carpenter: Goodbye to Love (2016) was written and directed by John Holdsworth and featured British actress Adele Keating as Karen.

 Randy Schmidt wrote a biography about Carpenter entitled Little Girl Blue, published in 2010, which included a foreword by Warwick.
 It provides a different perspective than those of the other officially endorsed biographies, and it was based on interviews with other friends and associates.
-The New York Times said that the book was "one of the saddest tales in pop".
-Schmidt's next work about Karen would be "Carpenters: An Illustrated Discography" in 2019, featuring interviews with a variety of people well-versed in the duo's musical history.
+The New York Times said that the book was "one of the saddest tales in pop."

 In 2021, long-time Carpenters historian Chris May and Associated Press entertainment journalist Mike Cidoni Lennox published Carpenters: The Musical Legacy, based on interviews with Richard Carpenter.
 It features rare photographs and newly revealed stories behind the making of the albums.
-Goldmine said the book "provided a candid and detailed look at much of what went into the Carpenters sound as well as Richard's personal thoughts on the music business today".
+Goldmine said the book "provided a candid and detailed look at much of what went into the Carpenters' sound as well as Richard's personal thoughts on the music business today."